taorkon/VicBinRum/README.md

 <p style="color: #b8b894"><b>#VicBinRum</b></p>

+The project focused on examining victim blaming in Russian-speaking media.
+A corpus of articles depicting sexualized crimes was built and analyzed to gain insights into the language used and identify victim-blaming criteria.
+The project team developed a markup system to annotate relevant sections of the articles.
+Additionally, analysis tools were implemented, primarily using Python, to extract patterns and trends from the corpus.
+The project aimed to shed light on the dynamics of victim blaming in media discourse and contribute to a better understanding of the issue.

 <p><b>DISCLAMER FOR THE MARK-UP</b></p>
 <p>Data in our corpus is from <i>dd/mm/yyyy</i> to those <i>dd/mm/yyyy</i>.
 We manually extracted texts from web-pages of Russian-speaking media.
 Search keyword was <i>iznasilovanie</i> (Russian for 'rape').</p>
 <p>markuppers are certain age, gender, background.
 To minimize subjectivity and to find the 'average' mark-up we would need to have the whole Russia sample of 1800 people <i>(proof/source)</i> which is usually used by sociologists.
 But we did not have such resources.</p>